magento/devdocs/guides/v2.2/ui_comp_guide/components/ui-htmlcontent.md

 ## HtmlContent overview

-HtmlContent is a UI component that provides the ability to process and render layout structure or Magento block directly inside a UI component configuration.
+HtmlContent is a UI component that provides the ability to process and render a layout structure or a Magento block directly inside a UI component configuration.
 Processing and rendering is executed on the server side.

-The layout structure inside HtmlContent must contain only one top level block.
-The top level block may contain as child blocks or containers as required.
+The layout structure inside HtmlContent must contain only one top-level block.
+The top-level block may contain as many child blocks or containers as required.
-All blocks inside HtmlContent are integrated into layout and external blocks can refer to them and vice versa.
+All blocks inside HtmlContent are integrated into layout, and external blocks can refer to them and vice versa.

 ## HtmlContent structure
 The HtmlContent UI component comprises the following files: